Alemi7523/Alemi7523.github.io/index.md

 **Salandit** only evolves if female, and females are rare, but we will be able to get one evolved soon in a Quest, so don’t stress yourself looking for one.

-Once you can move, go left, and on a n empty space between yellow flowers and grass, there is a hidden ***X Attack***.
+Once you can move, go left, and on an empty space between yellow flowers and grass, there is a hidden ***X Attack***.

 Now go east to the right side of the platform Valarie is.
 On a small rock in the right side, there is a hidden **Green Shard**.